 ConnectToModel(server, modelName) ConnectToModel(server, ModelName, UserID, password) ConnectToModel(server, ModelName, UserVariables) ConnectToModel(server, ModelName, UserID, password, ModelVariables)

-One advantage of this style of presentation is that it makes explicit exactly which combinations of arguments are legal.
-So while it may seem obvious that the
+This style of presentation makes explicit exactly which combinations of arguments are legal.
+It may seem obvious that the

 password argument cannot be used without the

 userID argument, the overloaded syntax statements in the .NET connector make this explicit, while the optional argument syntax used in the COM connector does not.

 The classes, methods, and properties that comprise the .NET connector are documented in a MSDN-style compiled help system that is included with Verastream Host Integrator.
 If you have the Microsoft .NET Framework Software Development Kit (version 1.1 or higher) installed on your computer, you can link directly from this compiled Verastream help to the Microsoft help for information on .NET data types.